ichistmeinname/Curry-Lenses/curry-lens.md

   s v \wedge s' \in put s v' \Rightarrow v = v'$
 * _PUTTWICE_: $s' \in put s v \Rightarrow s' = put s' v$

+## Combinators for Bi-Directional Tree Transformations

+* domain-specific programming language on tree-structures to define bidriectional transformations
+* transformations map a concrete tree into a simplified abstract view, and map a modified abstract view, together with the original concrete tree, to a correspondingly modified concrete tree
+* the design emphasizes robustness and ease of use
+* guarantees well-behavedness and totality properties
+* they state connection with _update translation under a constanc complement_ from databases concerning definedness and continuity
+* definition of a handful of lens combinators, which can be put together to describe transformations on tree
+* combinators include familiar construct from functional programming
+* background: Harmony, generic framework for synchronising tree-structured data, e.g. synchronising boockmark files of different web browsers
+* language provides type declarations that are designed to verify well-behavedness and totality of composite lens expressions
+* first step: indentifyin mathematical space of well-behaved lenses over arbitrary data structures
+* second: define notion of well-behavedness that captures intuition about behavour of get and put
+* third: establish foundation to define lenses by recursion; use standard tools from domain theory to define monotonicty and continuity; this is needed, because the used trees may have arbitrarily deep nested structures
+* fourth: allow lenses to be used to create new conctrete structures
+* well-behaved and very very well-behaved lenses correspond to classes of _update translators_ from database
+* put is injective for $\{(a,c) | (a,c) \in A \times C \vee `get (put (a,c))` \downarrow\}$; for total lenses, put is injective on $a
+  \times C$
+* a lens is _oblivious_: if `put (a,c) = put (a,c')` for all $a,c,c'
+  \in V$, where $V$ is a fixed set of views
+* defined collection of lens combinators: identity, composition, constant
+* collection of lens combinators for trees: hoisting, plunging, forking, pruning, focussing (on a child), renaming, filtering, mapping, copying and merging, conditionals
+* derived lenses for lists: lists are represented as trees (with two edges named head and tail or the empty tree) and a set of combinators is defined (head, tail, map, reverse, grouping, concatenation, filter)
+* extended example concerning bookmark synchronisation designed with XML structures
+* first approach to take totality as primary goal and emphasize types as an organizing design principle
+* problem _multiple reasonable translations for a given update_: allow programmer to described update policy at the same time as the view definition, by enriching the relational primitives with enough annotations to select among a variety of reasonably update policies

 ## Validity Checking of _Putback_ Transformation in Bidirectional Programming